simei-yeh/mvp/README.md

 ## API Endpoints

 API endpoints conform to a RESTful API architecture to retrieve and modify database-hosted information.
-All responses will include HTTP response codes to indicate status and errors and data will come in JSON pretty format.
+All responses will include HTTP response codes to indicate status and errors and data will come in JSON.
 All requests must include a Content-Type of application/json and the body must be valid JSON.

 **GET /api/listings/:listingid**
 - GET request for a single listing